Tin Machine 1991-1992 “It’s My Life” World Tour Era

 🎤 Artist: Tin Machine

-🗒️ Note: The last public rehearsal before the official tour start.
-The band used this small theater to perfect their atmospheric lighting and raw stage presence.
+🗒️ Notes: The final public rehearsal before the official tour launch.
+The band utilizes the intimate theater setting to perfect their atmospheric lighting and aggressive stage presence, emphasizing the club-band aesthetic Bowie sought for this era.

 🎤 Artist: Tin Machine